The College's six folding bikes easily collapse for use in travel and public transit.

 - Local shuttle trips for students The College provides regularly scheduled free-of-charge shuttle trips to nearby grocery and other stores throughout the year.
 This reduces the need for students to bring cars to campus and encourages carpooling.

-- Internship driving reduction The Career Development Office has put together a transportation program for the Pomona College Internship Program that encourages and provides incentives for carpooling, using public transportation, and walking or cycling to work. this includes a new partnership for 2009-10 with the Green Bikes program to provide bikes when PCIP participants need them.
+- Internship driving reduction The Career Development Office has put together a transportation program for the Pomona College Internship Program that encourages and provides incentives for carpooling, using public transportation, and walking or cycling to work.
+This includes a partnership begun in 2009-10 with the Green Bikes program to provide bikes when PCIP participants need them.

 - Optimizing videoconferencing ITS has updated and expanded videoconferencing technology, which can reduce the need for in-person transportation.
 Departments including Philosophy have used this technology to conduct meetings and interviews where they otherwise would have had to travel.